Posted in

 Check Libraries, Police Stations, and Hospitals

-These places usually have up-to-date information on hostel openings and can offer a warm place to stay temporarily while transportation is arranged.
+These places usually have up-to-date information about open shelters and can also offer a warm place to stay temporarily while transportation is arranged.

 Local Nonprofits and Faith-Based Organizations Offering Winter Shelters